 Applies to: Visual Studio Visual Studio for Mac Visual Studio Code

-There are several tools that you can use to detect Visual Studio installations on client machines and to manage the installations.
+There are several tools that you can use to detect and manage Visual Studio installations on client machines.

 Detecting existing Visual Studio instances

 The following tools and utilities will help you detect and manage installed Visual Studio instances on client machines:

 - vswhere: an executable built into Visual Studio or available for separate distribution that helps you find the location of all Visual Studio instances on a particular machine.

 - VSSetup.PowerShell: PowerShell scripts that use the Setup Configuration API to identify installed instances of Visual Studio.

 - VS-Setup-Samples: C# and C++ samples that demonstrate how to use the Setup Configuration API to query an existing installation.

 - Windows Management Instrumentation (WMI): Visual Studio instance information can be queried through the Visual Studio class MSFT_VSInstance.

 - The Setup Configuration API provides interfaces for developers who want to build their own utilities for interrogating Visual Studio instances.